‘Battlestar Galactica’ Richard Hatch Dies At Age 71 Of Pancreatic Cancer

 Actor Richard Hatch, best known for his role on the television show Battlestar Galactica, died today at his home in Santa Clarita, California.
 Hatch was 71.

 Hatch played the role of Captain Apollo, but is also known by All My Children fans as Philip Brent, one of Erica Kane’s many husbands.
 Hatch passed this afternoon with his son at his side.

-Quite a few stars from the seventies and eighties have passed in the last year, including Carrie Fisher, George Michael, and Glenn Frey of the Eagles, says the Inquisitr.
+Quite a few stars from the ’70s and ’80s have passed in the last year, including Carrie Fisher, George Michael, and Glenn Frey of the Eagles, says the Inquisitr.
 Like Hatch, Frey had been ill for some time, and had been in and out of the hospital.
 Glenn Frey had intestinal issues, and then got a respiratory infection on top of that, which led to his death.

 ‘Battlestar Galactica’ Star Richard Hatch Dead at 71, Hailed as ‘Gracious Man’ https://t.co/lIZPF0q4B2 via @YahooTv #BattlestarGalactica